animir/node-rate-limiter-flexible/README.md

 if `inmemoryBlockOnConsumed` or more points are consumed

-* `insuranceLimiter` `Default: undefined` Instance of RateLimiterAbstract extended object to store limits, when Redis comes up with any error.
+* `insuranceLimiter` `Default: undefined` Instance of RateLimiterAbstract extended object to store limits, when Redis or Mongo comes up with any error.

-Additional RateLimiterRedis or RateLimiterMemory can be used as insurance.
-Be careful when use RateLimiterMemory in cluster or in distributed app.
-It may result to floating number of allowed actions.
-If an action with a same `key` is launched on one worker several times in sequence, limiter will reach out of points soon.
-Omit it if you want strictly deal with store errors
+All data from `insuranceLimiter` is NOT copied to parent limiter, when error gone

 **Note:** `insuranceLimiter` automatically setup `blockDuration` and `execEvenly` to same values as in parent to avoid unexpected behaviour